Select a Department

 Offered to grades: 11-12

-Prerequisite: B or above in Adv Chemistry
+Category: Elective, must meet requirements Prerequisite: B or above in Adv Chemistry

 AP Chemistry is a second-year course that is the equivalent of a first-year college chemistry course.
-The majority of the course will cover atomic theory, structure of atoms, chemical equilibrium, acids, bases, salts, and chemical thermodynamics.
+Most of the course will cover atomic theory, structure of atoms, chemical equilibrium, acids, bases, salts, and chemical thermodynamics.
 At the end of the year, students will be strongly encouraged to take the Advanced Placement exam.

 • AP Env Science (RAI)